Zhouzhuang

-Zhouzhuang (周庄 (Zhōuzhuāng); Wu: Tseu-zaon) is a town famous for its canals in Jiangsu province, China.
+Zhouzhuang (周庄 (Zhōuzhuāng); Wu: Tseu-zaon) is a water town known for its canals in Jiangsu province, China.
 It is located within the administrative area of Kunshan, 30 km southeast of the city centre of Suzhou.

 Zhouzhuang is a popular tourist destination, classified as a AAAAA scenic area by the China National Tourism Administration.
-It is one of the most famous water townships in China, noted for its profound cultural background, the well preserved ancient residential houses and the elegant watery views.
-It has been called the "Venice of the East".
+It is noted for its profound cultural background, well preserved ancient residential houses, and elegant watery views.
+A 2017 article in the Smithsonian Magazine described Zhouzhuang as "the most famous and most commercialized ancient water town in China," noting that its architecture "dates back more than 900 years, with about 60 original brick archways and 100 original courtyards."
+It has also been called "Venice of the East".

+CNN ranked Zhouzhuang the third most beautiful water town in China in 2017 and included it in its 2019 collection of Asia's 13 most picturesque towns.

 History

-In the Spring and Autumn period (770 BC–476 BC), Zhouzhuang Suzhou was a part of the fief Yaocheng and called Zhenfengli.
-After being donated to Full Fortune (Quanfu) Temple by Zhou Digong, a very devout Buddhist, in 1086 during the Northern Song dynasty (960–1127), Zhouzhuang got its present name.
+In the Spring and Autumn period (770 BC–476 BC), Zhouzhuang was a part of the fief Yaocheng and called Zhenfengli.
+After being donated to Full Fortune (Quanfu) Temple by Zhou Digong, a devout Buddhist, in 1086 during the Northern Song dynasty (960–1127), Zhouzhuang obtained its present name.

 Sights

-Double Bridges (Shuang qiao)
+Double Bridges/Twin Bridges (Shuang Qiao)

-Zhouzhuang is surrounded and divided by lakes and rivers.
-Many stone bridges cross the rivers, showing distinctive views of the water-town.
+Zhouzhuang is surrounded with and divided by lakes and rivers.
+Many stone bridges cross the rivers, showing distinctive views of the water town.
 The Double Bridges, which are Shide Bridge and Yongan Bridge, are the most famous and are considered the symbol of Zhouzhuang.
 Built in the Wanli era (1573–1619) of the Ming dynasty, the Double Bridges are located in the northeast of the town.
 Shide Bridge is east–west and has a round arch, while Yongan Bridge is north–south and has a square arch.
 Crossing the two crisscross rivers (Yinzi Creek and Nabeishi River) and connecting at the middle, the Twin Bridges look like an old-style Chinese key.
-In 1984, 38 canvases of the notable painter, Chen Yifei, were exhibited in a New York gallery of Armand Hammer, chairman of Occidental Petroleum Corporation.
-"Memory of Hometown", which depicted the Double Bridges, was one of the items on display and has gained the world's attention for Zhouzhuang.
-The painting was chosen to be the first-day cover of the United Nations' postage stamp in 1985.
+In 1984, 38 canvases of the notable painter, Chen Yifei, were exhibited in a New York gallery of Armand Hammer, then chairman of Occidental Petroleum Corporation.
+"Memory of Hometown", also known as "Memory of My Homeland", which depicted the Double Bridges, was one of the items on display and attracted international attention.